-Although the former Norwich coach admits that his side are in good shape going into Sunday’s match, he is refusing to get too carried away.
+Although the former Norwich manager admits that his side are in good shape going into Sunday’s match, he is refusing to get too carried away.

 "I don't know if you ever get a complete performance but, that day, we played very, very well," he told reporters.

 |13/8||Villa are 13/8 with William Hill to be relegated from the Premier League this season

 "The Anfield game has long gone, it's finished.
 It will have no bearing on what happens now.
 The fact we've won the last two games is something more to take into it than what we did at Liverpool.
 But, in the last few weeks, we've played really well.
 We're playing well enough to try and win it on Sunday.

 "I want to try to win it.
 Someone has just told me it will be the first time since 2009-10 if we win three in a row.
 We're only four points from 11th.
 One or two wins and you pull clubs back into it."

 Like Villa, Liverpool have one of the youngest squads in the Premier League, but Lambert insists that the Reds have enough quality in their ranks to make life very difficult for his side.